solana-foundation/developer-content/content/courses/onchain-development/intro-to-onchain.md

    - Can store any type of program-specific information

 4. **Some properties**:
-   - PDAs are off the ED25519 elliptic curve so they are not `KeyPairs` like traditional accounts on Solana, they only have a `PublicKey`.
+   - PDAs are off the Ed25519 elliptic curve.
+While the data type web3.js uses is a `PublicKey`, PDA addresses are not public keys and do not have a matching private key.
    - A program's PDAs are unique so, they won't conflict with other programs.
    - PDAs can also act as signer in an instruction.
 We'll learn more about this in further lessons.